 https://yourwebsite.com).
 Do not include a trailing slash. - Username: Your WordPress username (usually the one you use to log into the dashboard).

 - Application Password: Paste the password you copied from WordPress in Step 1.
+The expected format is

 - Base URL: The full URL of your WordPress site (e.g.,